Annie is a Disneyland and Disneyworld expert excited to share her tips and tricks for a Disney Bachelorette party!

-Planning A Disney Bachelorette Scavenger Hunt
+Planning Your Dream Disney Bachelorette

-The concept was simple - I put together a list of photos that we had to get by the end of the day.
-Some were photos of the bride-to-be while some had to be the whole group or certain member of the group.
+The concept was simple: I put together a list of photos that we had to get by the end of the day.
+Some were photos of the bride-to-be while some had to be the whole group or certain members of the group.
 I didn't split us up into teams, which was an idea that I had, but I figured it would be more fun for the group to work together.
 The thing I loved most about doing this was that it guaranteed we would end up with a ton of pictures from the day!
 It was also something that was a lot of fun for us to do.

-First though, we had to plan our attire.
-I recommend that groups either plan to all wear similar things, or have shirts made.
-For our group, we decided to have all of the attendees wear all (or almost all) black with the standard red/black minnie mouse ears.
+First, though, we had to plan our attire.
+I recommend that groups either plan to all wear similar things or have shirts made.
+For our group, we decided to have all of the attendees wear all (or almost all) black with the standard red/black Minnie mouse ears.
 The bride was just told to wear all white and we brought her some white ears with a veil!
 We saw lots of other bachelorette parties while we were there and most had some kind of matching element in their outfits.

 The Scavenger Hunt

-- A picture of the bride with a cast member named who shares her name.
-This one was fun and could be difficult depending on your bachelorette's name.
+- A picture of the bride with a cast member named who shares her name: This one was fun and could be difficult depending on your bachelorette's name.
 Ours was Jessica, so this was relatively easy for us to find.
 I also added a fun addition that anyone in the group who sees a cast member with their name has to take a photo with them.

-- A picture of a character checking out her ring.
-We didn't quite get this, but we ended up with the proposal picture, which is an even better pose.
+- A picture of a character checking out her ring: We didn't quite get this, but we ended up with the proposal picture, which is an even better pose.

 - A picture of group members being swallowed by Monstro the whale.

-- A picture of the bride with the hitchhiking ghost.
-The Haunted Mansion ended up being closed during our visit so unfortunately, we didn't get this one.
+- A picture of the bride with the hitchhiking ghost: The Haunted Mansion ended up being closed during our visit so unfortunately, we didn't get this one.

 - A picture of the group cheering on the bride as she tries to pull the sword from the stone

-- A picture of our group members in a tea cup
+- A picture of our group members in a teacup

-- A group picture with Mickey and Walt.
-There's a statue that works for this shot, but I left it vague to make people use their heads a little more.
+- A group picture with Mickey and Walt: There's a statue that works for this shot, but I left it vague to make people use their heads a little more.

 - A group picture wearing 3-D glasses.